carmenbianca/report-liferay/report.md

 of interviews with people who are somehow related to the project.
 These people
 are:

-- Hugo Huijser --- Author of SourceFormatter (Engineering, Testing/QA)
+- Hugo Huijser --- Author of Source Formatter (Engineering, Testing/QA)
 - Matija Šuklje --- Senior Counsel (Legal)
 - Peter Yoo --- Senior Software Engineer in Testing (Testing/QA)
 - Dang Minhchau --- Technical Support Lead (Engineering)